 - OnlineOrNot has been accepted as a "known bot" in Google Analytics 4 (GA4).
 This means once GA4 updates (I'm told this will happen by June 23), uptime checks won't appear in your GA4 analytics anymore

-- Heartbeat checks are now available to try out.
-They're still being refined in beta, but now anyone can try them out.
+- Cron Job Monitoring is now available to try out.
+The feature is still being refined in beta, but now anyone can try them out.